Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

 If all of the pegs selected by the user are in the correct location, we have to update the `endGame` status and inform the user about the success.
-Or about the failure, if the current row is the last one and the user still didn't guess the pattern.
+If the current row is the last one and the user still didn't guess the pattern, then the game is over.

 {% highlight js %}